Galaxy formation and evolution.

 About Me

 I am a theoretical and numerical astrophysicist, focusing on the formation and evolution of galaxies in the local and distant Universe, using both simulations and large observational data sets.
+I work as a Professor of Astrophysics and Australian Research Council (ARC) Future Fellow in the Centre for Astrophysics and Supercomputing at Swinburne University of Technology in Melbourne, Australia.

 I founded the Theoretical Astrophysical Observatory (TAO), where you can make custom mock catalogues and images of the Universe, and developed the Semi-Analytic Galaxy Evolution (SAGE) galaxy formation codebase, which allows astronomers to construct their own large-scale galaxy formation models.